The Fault in Our Kubelets: Analyzing the Security of Publicly Exposed Kubernetes Clusters

-This data is relatively new, and by analyzing the historical trend provided, we see that this data was added in July 2021, less than a year ago as of this writing.
-While using Shodan, we also identified the top 10 organizations hosting Kubernetes clusters and exposing the same kubelet port to the internet.
+This data is relatively new, and by analysing the historical trend provided, we see that this data was added in July 2021, less than a year ago as of this writing.
+While using Shodan, we also identified the top 10 organisations hosting Kubernetes clusters and exposing the same kubelet port to the internet.

 The kubelet is the agent that runs on each node and ensures that all containers are running in a pod.
 It is also the agent responsible for any configuration changes on the nodes and has three main functions: